 - Any food that has been placed in open top serving bowls should be disposed of after snack (i.e. Crackers or canned fruit).
-Grab-and-go items or cereal served from a container with a closed lid can be saved and served again. - Dry goods are to be stored in a cool, dry location - All snack that has been opened needs to be stored in a food-grade plastic container with tight-fitting lid or Zip Lock bag.
-All items should be labeled indicating the contents and date opened. - Prepared food that is saved must be used within 36 hours - Refrigerators should be equipped with a thermometer and the temperature must be maintained at 40 degrees F or below.
+Grab-and-go items or cereal served from a container with a closed lid can be saved and served again. - Dry goods are to be stored in a cool, dry location off the floor preferably on a shelf or in a cabinet. - All snack that has been opened needs to be stored in a food-grade plastic container with tight-fitting lid or Zip Lock bag.
+All items should be labeled indicating the contents and date opened. - · Prepared food that is saved must be used within 36 hours - Refrigerators should be equipped with a thermometer and the temperature must be maintained at 40 degrees F or below.
 Freezers should be maintained at 0 degrees or below.
 Milk coolers used to temporarily hold milk during snack/lunch will have ice packs and thermometer and maintain temperature of 40 degrees F or below.
 Daily temperatures should be checked and recorded on the temperature log.